Sean Hannity’s Trump Interview Confession Could Lead To A Subpoena: ‘I Look Forward To His Testimony’

 Trump, however, claimed that he was hopeful that something “good” will happen in the future.

 “He’s a different kind of a guy, and I just said, look, this isn’t going to be working,” he said.
-“I have feeling something down the line will happen.
+“I have [a] feeling something down the line will happen.
 And it’ll happen, it’ll be good.”